 Future-focused companies invest in online communities because they know that communities will impact far more than just customer support or marketing.

-Benefits from a branded community trickle down to increase satisfaction, revenue, and help grow entire businesses.
+Benefits from a branded customer community trickle down to increase satisfaction, revenue, and help grow entire businesses.
 They grow customer loyalty.